 Women are twice more likely to die from pregnancy or childbirth-related causes in the United States than in Canada.
 According to a new global survey, the maternal mortality rate published by the United Nations and the World Bank showed alarming numbers of maternal mortality in the United States.

-Over this same period, the country of Belarus has decreased their maternal death rate from 33 to four per 100,000 live births – currently making them one of the safest countries to have a baby in.
-Other world leaders for maternal safety include Poland, Greece, Iceland and Finland where only three mothers die for every 100,000 births.
+Over this same period, the country of Belarus has decreased its maternal death rate from 33 to four per 100,000 live births – currently making them one of the safest countries to have a baby in.
+Otherworld leaders for maternal safety include Poland, Greece, Iceland, and Finland where only three mothers die for every 100,000 births.

 By simply attending pregnant women during their prenatal care as well as immediately after childbirth, these deaths could be prevented.
 Physicians have the technology and medications at their disposal to diagnose and treat most of the causes of maternal deaths.

 If you have lost a loved one due to a physician’s or hospital’s neglect during or before childbirth, you need a CT medical malpractice attorney by your side.
-Contact Berkowitz and Hanna LLC today to schedule a no obligation consultation.
-Get started by calling 866-479-7909 or contact us online.
+Contact Berkowitz Hanna today to schedule a no-obligation consultation.